The Canopic jars were used by the ancient Egyptians during the mummification process

 The jars were placed inside a canopic chest and buried in the tombs with the sarcophagus of the dead.
 Many sets of jars survive from the old kingdom, in alabaster, aragonite, calcareous stone, and blue or green glazed porcelain carrying inscriptions on the outside and can be viewed in the Egyptian museum or any museum around the world.

-Eye of Horus is the true meaning of an ancient, powerful, beautiful Symbol and Egypt is full of amazing artifacts like it spread all over the country in Cairo, Luxor, and Aswan so don’t miss the change to witness all of them and discover all about the Egyptian civilization with our egypt private tours.
+Canopic Jars are beautiful Symbols and true meaning of an ancient Egyptian faith, and Egypt is full of amazing artifacts like these spread all over the country in Cairo, Luxor, and Aswan so don’t miss the chance to witness all of them and discover all about the Egyptian civilization with our egypt private tours.

 Great journey in Egypt for 4 days Cairo tour Packages joining a private tour guide to visit Giza Pyramids...